-The following tables illustrate where these mathematical skills may be developed and could be assessed in each of the AS and A level science subjects.
+The following tables illustrate where these mathematical skills may be developed and could be assessed in each of the sciences.
 Those shown in bold type would only be tested in the full A Level course.

 This list of examples is not exhaustive.
 These skills could be developed in other areas of specification content.